-Despite my overall opinion, I would answer yes to my initial question.
-Antichrist is rewarding as a technical achievement; it’s sound, imagery, acting.
+Yes.
+Antichrist is rewarding as a technical achievement.
 It wows you from the start with an opening montage in sensuous black and white played at the speed of a melting snowflake to its disturbing reveal of a tree full of human body parts later in the film.
 Antichrist is among the most stunning films I have ever seen.

 As a human story, the film feels like the ramblings of a perverted, misogynistic, neanderthal.
 One who makes Nazi jokes at that.
 Lars Von Trier’s public image aside the man’s work is undoubtedly controversial.
 Lars Von Trier movies are chock full of realistic violence and graphic depictions of sex.
 Not to mention Von Trier doesn’t have the healthiest opinion of women.
 Charlotte Gainsbourg in Antichrist is constantly demeaned and reduced to a mentally unfit ball of emotions.
 She’s solely responsible for everything that goes wrong in her life and only descends deeper and deeper into instability.
 This results in her mutilating her genitals with scissors and being strangled and burned by Willem Dafoe.
 Fun for the whole family, right?